 In 1981, the 24-Hour Crisis Helpline was initiated to assist children and families avert escalating crises by providing free, 24-hour telephone and face-to-face intervention, counseling and referrals.

-Services were expanded in 1993 to include the Crisis Nursery, providing emergency shelter for younger children – newborns to 12 year olds – and, in 1997, Kids In Crisis was licensed for its on-site TLC Health Center.
+Services were expanded in 1993 to include the Crisis Nursery, providing emergency shelter for younger children, newborn to 12.
+In 1997, Kids In Crisis was licensed for its on-site TLC Health Center.

-Working with community partners, TeenTalk and SafeTalk began in 2000 to provide education and prevention programing.
-Today, these programs are integrated into 22 elementary, middle and high schools in southwest Connecticut, providing school-based counseling, prevention and educational programs to help protect children and preserve families.
+Working with community partners, TeenTalk and SafeTalk began in 1999, to provide education and prevention programming.
+Today, these programs are integrated into 29 elementary, middle and high schools in southwest Connecticut, providing school-based counseling, prevention and educational programs to help protect children from harm and preserve and strengthen families.

-Since its founding, Kids In Crisis has provided more than 143,000 critical social services to children, teens and their families.
-Kids In Crisis staff serves on more than a dozen children’s advocacy working groups at the national, state and local levels.
-Kids In Crisis has received local and national recognition for its work and serves as a model for other organizations throughout the world.
+Since its founding, Kids In Crisis has provided critical social services to more than 165,000 babies, children, teens and their families.
+Kids In Crisis staff serve on more than 20 children’s advocacy working groups at the national, regional, state and local levels.
+Kids In Crisis has received local and national recognition for its work, and serves as a model for other organizations throughout the world.

 “It all starts with a phone call,” says Shari Shapiro, Kids In Crisis’ Executive Director.
 “The Kids In Crisis Helpline is staffed 24 hours a day and provides free phone and face-to-face intervention, counseling and referrals.
 The agency works with families who are facing domestic violence, mental illness, homelessness, substance abuse, economic difficulties and more.”